martinohmann/kickoff/README.md

 ------------

 ```
-go get -u github.com/martinohmann/skeleton-go
+go get -u github.com/martinohmann/kickoff
 ```

 License
 -------

-The source code of skeleton-go is released under the MIT License.
+The source code of kickoff is released under the MIT License.
 See the bundled LICENSE file for details.